FullStackWithLawrence/aws-openai/README.md

 # Customized chatGPT Application

-A full stack implementation of OpenAI's 30 example applications found in their official documentation.
+A full stack implementation of the [30 example applications](https://platform.openai.com/examples) found in the official OpenAI API documentation.
 Created with React running on AWS serverless infrastructure integrated to the OpenAI Python API.

 - React is managed by Vite
 - AWS is managed by Terraform